Taylor Nixon

 Pelvic Floor & Continence Physiotherapist

-Outside of her professional life, Taylor enjoys reading, taking walks in nature, attending Pilates classes, and socialising with friends during book club meetings or cocktail nights.
+Outside of work Taylor loves reading, walking in nature, Pilates, and catching up with friends at book club or cocktail nights, sometimes both.

 Qualifications